Climate Change

 Houseplants arranged on a table.

-The importance of a plant-rich education
+The need for a plant-rich education

 The Royal Society of Biology recognises that plants have generally been under-represented in biology education.
 This is why their ‘Evolving 5-19 Biology: Recommendations and a framework for 5-19 biology curricula’ features its fifth recommendation.
 (Figure 1).